-From Form 3, students will be focused on their chosen Cambridge 'O' Level subjects, and at the end of Form 4 write the Cambridge I.G.C.S.E. examination.
+From Form 3, students will be focused on their chosen IGCSE subjects, and at the end of Form 4 write the Cambridge IGCSE examination.
 This is an internationally set and marked examination recognised the world over.

-The following sections, in alphabetical order, give a detailed description of the subjects offered by Girls' College and a testimony of our consistently high academic results.
+The following sections give a detailed description of the subjects offered by Girls’ College and a testimony of our consistently high academic results.

-Students studying Cambridge 'O' Level Accounting will have a solid grounding in all aspects of financial accounting, from profit and loss statements to preparing a trial balance.
+Students studying IGCSE Accounting will have a solid grounding in all aspects of financial accounting, from Profit and Loss Statements to preparing a trial balance.
 They will understand issues such as Revenue and Capital Expenditure and will be well equipped to enter the workforce competent in understanding, analysing and evaluating a set of accounts.

-Forms 1 and 2 will rotate between Fashion and Textiles, Food & Nutrition and Art in their first two years, getting a grounding in each subject before deciding between these subjects at Cambridge 'O' Level.
+Form 1s and 2s will rotate between Fashion and Textiles, Food and Nutrition and Art in their first two years, getting a grounding in each subject before deciding between these subjects at IGCSE.

-The Cambridge 'O' Level course encourages girls to work in a range of media, building upon subject matter and recording the development of concepts to produce final exam art work.
+The IGCSE course encourages girls to work in a range of media, building upon subject matter and recording the development of concepts to produce final exam art work.
 Students will have the opportunity to develop their own ideas through a structured approach with guidance from teachers.

 In addition to the Cambridge curricular, the Art Department organises a range of other activities including talks from visiting artists, trips to galleries and exhibitions as well as workshops to enhance their experience.
 Studios are open after school to allow students time to develop their work and the Department also runs an afternoon Art Club which is open to all art students.